 - Treat the operation of a riding mower as seriously as you would the operation of an automobile.
 Consequently, no kids (not even as passengers) allowed!

-What makes lawn mower safety for walk-behind mowers less challenging than it used to be is the fact that most machines now possess an important lawn mower safety feature: a lever or control bar mounted on the handle.
+What makes lawn mower safety less challenging than it used to be is the fact that most machines now possess an important safety feature: a lever or control bar mounted on the handle.
 This safety feature can work in either of two ways.
 On cheaper models, releasing the lever or control bar brings both the engine and the cutting blade to a stop.
-More expensive models provide greater convenience: only the blade stops, so you don't have to bother starting up the engine again when you're ready to continue.
+More expensive models provide greater convenience: Only the blade stops, so you don't have to bother starting up the engine again when you're ready to continue.
+To dress safely for mowing, wear the same items you would as when using a chainsaw (except the helmet won't be necessary).

 - Check the lawn first for objects that shouldn't be there: bottles, stones, etc. Exercise similar caution when using lawn edgers.
 Propelled objects cause many lawn mower-related injuries.